Madison's seasonal food-scraps drop-off deemed a success, will continue in 2021

 The Madison Streets Division collected nearly 8 tons of food waste during a drop-off program this spring and summer that is seen as another test of whether the city can implement a citywide food scraps composting program.

-This year's program follows a successful curbside food scrap collection program that ran for seven weeks in August and September last year.
-It collected about 4.07 tons of food scraps from 165 households.
+This year’s program follows a successful curbside food scrap collection program that ran for seven weeks in August and September last year.
+That program collected about 4.07 tons of food scraps from 165 households.

-Both this year's program and last year's saw a minimal amount of plastic, peach pits, bones and other materials banned from the digester outside of Middleton that converts the city's scraps and cow manure produced at local farms into renewable energy.
+Both this year’s program and last year’s saw a minimal amount of plastic, peach pits, bones and other materials banned from the digester outside of Middleton.
+The digester converts the city’s scraps and cow manure produced at local farms into renewable energy.

-That wasn't always the case with a curbside composting program that ran yearround from 2011 to 2018 in select neighborhoods on the East and West sides.
-It ended because residents couldn't stop putting contaminants — especially plastic bags — in their carts and because the city didn't have the money to develop its own digester.
+That wasn’t always the case with a curbside composting program that ran year-round from 2011 to 2018 in select neighborhoods on the East and West sides.
+It ended because residents didn’t stop putting contaminants — especially plastic bags — in their carts and because the city didn’t have the money to develop its own digester.

 The city partnered with a website and app that allows residents to look up whether specific items can be dropped off.